Hampyeong, South Korea: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types F. It's important that you choose the right kind.
-Many adapters for sale now are just plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types F. Make sure to find the right kind.
+Many adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most areas.

 Airplane phone mount